avihu111/avihu111.github.io/_drafts/2018-11-30-understanding.md

 ***
 But, generation is neither necessary nor sufficient.

 - Not necessary.
-We "understand" that we evloved from bacteria despite the fact that we cannot generate this phenomena.
+We "understand" that we evloved from bacteria despite the fact that we cannot generate this phenomena. (maybe we dont really understand...)
 - Not sufficient.
-A NN could just memory its training data, but it does not understand its training data... (recovering a minimal representation, compression?)
+A NN could just memorise its training data, but it does not understand its training data... (recovering a minimal representation, compression?)

 There are different levels of explanation?